MattGaarder/moovie-project/matt-notes/notes.md

 22. Make is so that clicking on a non-active discover div, generates the player in the div

-23. Make the player div appear back in the discover div when click search button
+23. Make the player div appear back in the discover div when clicking search button.

+24. Create a remove button on discover divs